 Assured.
-Policies effected before 1st March next, will receive Six Y ears' Additions at the Division of Surplus in 1862.
-Copies of the Report by the Directors on the recent Divi-sion of Surplus, and all information, may be had on application at the Head Office, or Agencies.
+Policies effected before 1st March next, will receive Six Years' Additions at the Division of Surplus in 1862.
+Copies of the Report by the Directors on the recent Division of Surplus, and all information, may be had on applica-

 ROBERT CHRISTIE, Manager.

 WILLIAM FINLAY, Secretary.